SIUE School of Business: Business outreach

 The Southwestern Illinois Entrepreneurship Center serves as a facilitating intermediary between entrepreneurs and existing resources.
-The goal of the Center is to provide in-depth assistance and accelerated services to entrepreneurs as well as to promotes an entrepreneurial culture throughout the region.
-The Center works with entrepreneurs and small businesses from start-up phase through the transition/exit phase.
-The Center is available to: 1) coordinate support services for clients to address gaps and limitations in their current operations; 2) conduct business assessments to identify gaps and limitations in the client's operations; 3) provide business coaching services to assist clients in developing professional funding proposals for potential investors; 4) provide advanced financial assistance and planning including determining capital needs and making investor introductions; 5) provide targeted accelerated services for clients that have high growth potential.
+The goal of the center is to provide in-depth assistance and accelerated services to entrepreneurs as well as to promotes an entrepreneurial culture throughout the region.
+The center works with entrepreneurs and small businesses from start-up phase through the transition/exit phase.
+The center is available to: 1) coordinate support services for clients to address gaps and limitations in their current operations; 2) conduct business assessments to identify gaps and limitations in the client's operations; 3) provide business coaching services to assist clients in developing professional funding proposals for potential investors; 4) provide advanced financial assistance and planning including determining capital needs and making investor introductions; 5) provide targeted accelerated services for clients that have high growth potential.

 The International Trade Center is one of six trade centers in Illinois.
 The SIUE trade center serves businesses in the 47 southernmost counties by providing: 1) individualized, cost-free export consultation to Illinois businesses; 2) international market analysis to identify the best trading opportunities; 3) identification of foreign buyers, agents and/or distributors through trade leads; 4) seminars on international business strategies, export procedures, distribution practices, methods of payment, and the latest exporting trends; 5) export finance assistance in coordination with the Export-Import Bank of the U.S. and the Small Business Administration's Export Working Capital Program; 6) access to extensive export trade reference material and the International Trade Data Bank.

 The Small Business Development Center (SBDC) conducts seminars and workshops throughout the year addressing topics that are important to all business owners.
 The SBDC also provides fee-free one-on-one counseling services to new and existing businesses.
 The SBDC will review business plans and discuss financing options, marketing, management, and other topics of concern to its clients.
 For companies requiring specialized attention, the SBDC can act as a referral source for specialized professionals and consultants for business plan development, cash flow analysis, marketing plan development, database searches for financing sources, mailing lists, and more.
 SBDC maintains a resource room containing computer programs, video tapes, and reference material on a variety of business topics.
+The Illinois SBDC at SIUE provides free advising, training, and resources for startups and small firms in the region, with services and events posted online.